 3.How long does medical product design take?

-Medical device design timelines typically range from 12 to 24 months, depending on device classification, technical complexity, clinical validation needs, and regulatory pathways such as FDA 510(k), De Novo, or CE marking.
+Medical product design timelines typically range from 12 to 24 months, depending on device classification, technical complexity, clinical validation needs, and regulatory pathways such as FDA 510(k), De Novo, or CE marking.

 4.What role does usability play in medical product design?